jamesdmorgan/jamesdmorgan.github.io/_posts/2014-04-03-custom-maven-plugins.md

 were organised as a nested collection of xml files includes and calling tasks conflicted.
 <br/><br/>
 Moving to using macros and scriptdefs added the next level of control.
 If you are restricted with using Ant I would opt for this approach.
-The next evolution was adding the *&lt;groovy&gt;* task.
+The next evolution was adding the <b>&lt;groovy&gt;</b> task.

 # Java & Groovy mojos
 The first Java mojo came about as a need to unpack the plugins dependencies.
-It utilised Tim Moore's [Mojo Executor]( https://github.com/TimMoore/mojo-executor).
+It utilises Tim Moore's [Mojo Executor]( https://github.com/TimMoore/mojo-executor).
 This allowed me to pass the list of artifacts as a configuration through and execute the Maven Dependency plugin Unpack mojo.

 # Migrating Ant tasks to Groovy